US Drug Test Centers Blog

 By: Ashlee Arnold

 Drug tests are a part of most new job opportunities.
 Prospective hires know it might be coming, and current employees should be aware that random drug tests are always a possibility.
 Most employers use a standard five-panel drug test that screens for the five most common street drugs: marijuana, cocaine, opiates, amphetamines (meth, speed, ecstasy), and phencyclidine.
-If an employee is concerned about testing "dirty," they might try to cheat the test.
-There are several ways people attempt to get away with cheating a drug test, most of which simply don't work; but there is one that an employee might get away with, and it involves diluting their urine so that the sample comes out negative (or clean).
+With urine drug testing, there's something called a dilute test result.
+Let's talk about what this means.

 What Causes a Negative Dilute Drug Test?